 Let us write the radial turbulent particle flux as the sum of a diffusive and a convective contribution,

-with $D$ the diffusion coefficient (which, in general, depends on the density gradient) and $V$ the convection velocity.
+with $D$ being the diffusion coefficient (which, in general, depends on the density gradient) and $V$ being the convection velocity.
 As $D$ is always positive, the diffusive term adds a contribution to the flux with opposite direction to that of the density gradient.
 In other words, the diffusive flux is inwardly or outwardly directed depending on whether the density gradient is hollow or peaked, respectively.
-On the other hand, $V$ can be both positive or negative, supporting the formation of hollow or peaked density profiles, respectively.
+On the other hand, $V$ can be either positive or negative, supporting the formation of hollow or peaked density profiles, respectively.
 More specifically, the sign of $V$ for a flat density profile ($a/L_{n_s}=0$) is of particular interest, as it predicts whether a hollow (if $V>0$) or peaked (if $V<0$) density profile will develop.
 In order to gain insight into this matter, and prior to the comparison between numerical and W7-X experimental results, we provide a comprehensive numerical characterization of the turbulent particle flux, with emphasis on the case with a flat density profile, i.e., $a/L_{n_s}=0$.

-The turbulent transport is modelled with the flux-tube $\delta\!f$ gyrokinetic code \texttt{stella} \cite{Barnes_jcp_2019}, which has been extensively benchmarked for W7-X geometry \cite{GonzalezJerez_jpp_2022} and applied to the study of turbulent impurity transport in this device~\cite{Regana_jpp_2021, Regana_nf_2021}.
+The turbulent transport is modeled with the flux-tube $\delta\!f$ gyrokinetic code \texttt{stella} \cite{Barnes_jcp_2019}, which has been extensively benchmarked for W7-X geometry \cite{GonzalezJerez_jpp_2022} and applied to the study of turbulent impurity transport in this device~\cite{Regana_jpp_2021, Regana_nf_2021}.
 The gyrokinetic simulations are nonlinear, collisionless, electrostatic and account for kinetic ions and electrons.
 The calculations are performed at $r/a\!=\!0.25$ for the standard W7-X configuration.
 Due to the low magnetic shear, we employed generalized twist-and-shift boundary conditions \cite{Martin_ppcf_2018}.
-For further information on the resolution, boundary conditions, flux tube and other details of the gyrokinetic simulations presented in this Letter, we refer the reader to the Supplemental Material.
+Further information on the resolution, boundary conditions, flux tube employed and other details of the gyrokinetic simulations presented in this Research Letter, can be found in Appendix A.